©2024 Alyssa Merlini

 OB003 → Symbiocenic Game of Fungi

-Balancing two fungi species with similar substrate preferences but differing growth rates is a unique challenge.
-How to harmonize their coexistence without one overtaking the other, allowing both to thrive in the same space?
+Symbiocenic Game of Fungi (2024)Balancing two fungal species with similar substrate preferences yet differing growth rates presents a unique challenge: how to harmonize their coexistence so that neither overtakes the other, allowing both to thrive within the same space?

 Speculative visualization of Symbiocenic Game of Fungi, December 2024